viamrobotics/docs/docs/components/camera.md

-    	"stream": string, # either "color" or "depth" to specify the output stream "color_camera_name": string, # the color camera's name "depth_camera_name": string, # the depth camera's name "intrinsic_parameters": {...}, # for projecting RGBD images to 2D <-> 3D "intrinsic_extrinsic": {}, # the intrinsic/extrinsic parameters that relate the two cameras together in order to align the images.
+    	"stream": string, # either "color" or "depth" to specify the output stream "color_camera_name": string, # the color camera's name "depth_camera_name": string, # the depth camera's name "width_px": int, # the expected width of the aligned pic "height_px": int, # the expected height of the aligned pic "intrinsic_parameters": {...}, # for projecting RGBD images to 2D <-> 3D "intrinsic_extrinsic": {}, # the intrinsic/extrinsic parameters that relate the two cameras together in order to align the images.
     	"homography": {} # homography parameters that morph the depth points to overlay the color points and align the images.